 Always conclude the meeting on a positive note.
 Be sure to shake the hands of everyone who participated in the interview, looking them in the eye and acknowledging them by name.
 Thank them for their time and consideration, and be sure to let them know that you would be happy to address any follow-up questions, should they arise.
 Within 24 hours of your interview, send a hand-written note to the scholarship committee, thanking them once again for considering you as a recipient.
 These simple touches will go a long way in distinguishing you from other eligible applicants.

 Want to prepare even more for your next interview?
-Check out this great list of common scholarship interview questions provided by Brigham Young University.
+Check out this great list of common scholarship interview questions provided by Eastern Illinois University.

 It's fast, easy and free.
 Sign Up and Start Your Search Today!